-Steve Pemberton and Reece Shearsmith can wreck you heart like no-one else when they want to.
-Their writing makes you feel a character’s pain or journey in a way no other contemporary writers even get close to, with the sharp intensity of a deeply felt experience.
-Drama and comedy are never far apart for the pair and they know exactly how to time their use, to hold back on one or give both equal prominence in a scene for maximum effect, heightening the impact.
+Steve Pemberton and Reece Shearsmith can wreck your heart like no-one else when they want to.
+Their writing makes you feel a character’s pain or journey with the sharp intensity of a deeply felt experience, in a way their contemporaries can’t even get close to.
+Drama and comedy are never far apart for the pair and they know exactly how to time their use, to hold back on one or give both equal prominence in a scene for maximum effect, in order to heighten the impact.

 When writing as accomplished and controlled as this is allied with Pemberton & Shearsmith’s supreme acting talent – and the pathos and empathy they bring to any role they play – then the results can be genuinely palpable, as in the case of their second story for series four of ‘Inside No. 9’ – the exceptional ‘Bernie Clifton’s Dressing Room’.
 Hailed as a classic by fans and critics alike and garnering universal praise, the reaction to it has been nothing short of phenomenal.
 It has touched and moved people on a scale comparable to the duo’s series two No. 9 ‘The 12 Days of Christine’.

-The mark of genius in any creative work is in its ‘rewatchability’, in being able to revisit and see it in a new or distinct way a second or multiple times.
-‘Bernie Clifton’s Dressing Room’ has this inbuilt into it, because your emotions are intensified and feelings altered when the realisation of what you are watching is revealed towards the end.
-Its meaning changes and what was bittersweet, melancholic and poignant deepens by degrees.
-With the knowledge of hindsight the narrative is now inconsolably sadder, emotionally devastating and genuinely profound.
+The mark of genius in any creative work is in its ‘rewatchability’, in being able to revisit and see new things there a second or multiple times.
+‘Bernie Clifton’s Dressing Room’ has this inbuilt into it because reactions are altered and feelings intensified when the realisation of what you are watching is revealed at the end.
+The story’s meaning changes and what was bittersweet, melancholic and poignant deepens by degrees.
+With the knowledge of hindsight the narrative becomes inconsolably sadder, emotionally devastating and genuinely profound.

-Multilayered and interwoven with psychological depth, the script is miraculous – a thing of beauty – full of tenderness, sensitivity, deeply humane and acutely affecting.
+Multilayered and interwoven with psychological depth, the script is miraculous – a thing of beauty – full of tenderness and sensitivity, deeply humane and acutely affecting.